TutsGhost/win10_Improve-Guide/Guide.md

   1. press "Ctrl" + "Shift" + "Esc" (your task manager should be open now

 		+ Go into "Options" -> click on "Always on top"
-   		+ now the Task Manager will always be in the front of any application, no Alt+F4 and pc restart fiddling anymore
+   		+ now the Task Manager will always be in the front of any application, no Alt+F4 and pc-restart-fiddeling anymore

 - Windows 10 Telemetry, Cortana and More (more privacy oriented)

    [Download the Programm Privatezilla](https://github.com/builtbybel/privatezilla/releases)
-   1. This should have a tick: Privacy, Cortana, Remove all built-in Apps except Defaults (if you want a clean windows though just tick Bloatware), On "App permissions" tick 	       everything EXCEPT microphone and camera (this ensures that you will be able to use these in certain programs) -> tick:Gaming, Security.
+   1. This should have a tick: Privacy, Cortana, Remove all built-in Apps except Defaults (if you want a clean windows though just tick Bloatware), On "App permissions" tick everything EXCEPT microphone and camera (this ensures that you will be able to use these in certain programs) -> tick: Gaming, Security.
-   2. click on "Apply selected" and check with "Analyze" if the changes have successfully been made
+   2. click on "Apply selected" and check with "Analyze" afterwards if the changes have successfully been made (they should show up highlighted in green)

 - Debloat Windows 10

 	This topic is about a debloating script i forked and worked on as best as i can, i will try to explain exactly what this script will be doing.
-I made two different scripts depending if you want to get the option to install programs and the debloating or just run the debloating.

   You can find the list of programs you can install here: